Get all the latest data for Binh Duong

 How much are property prices expected to increase in Binh Duong in 2026?

-As of early 2026, property prices in Binh Duong are expected to increase by around 7% over the course of the year, reflecting a market that remains firm but is not overheating.
+As of early 2026, property prices in Binh Duong are expected to grow by around 7% on average across all residential property types over the full calendar year 2026.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Binh Duong.